Back to Forecasting

 MEDIUM

-This assessment reflects probabilistic forecasts from an AI model ensemble and may not account for accelerating warehouse expansion, stronger-than-expected digital growth, an earlier-than-expected membership fee increase, or a macro flight-to-quality rotation into defensive consumer staples that could sustain or expand the current premium multiple.
+This assessment reflects probabilistic forecasts from an AI model ensemble and may not account for accelerating warehouse expansion, continued digital growth strength, an earlier-than-expected membership fee increase, or a macro flight-to-quality rotation into defensive consumer staples that could sustain or expand the current premium multiple.
+With operational bear catalysts now compressed to floor probabilities, the downward-pressure thesis depends almost entirely on multiple compression — a reflexive market dynamic that operational data cannot confirm or rule out.

 This assessment synthesizes probabilistic forecasts from an AI model ensemble for educational and informational purposes only.
 Model outputs may contain errors, hallucinations, or data lag.
 It does not constitute financial advice, a recommendation to buy or sell securities, or a guarantee of future outcomes.
 Past model performance does not predict future accuracy.
 Investors should conduct their own research and consult qualified financial advisors before making investment decisions.